pupil-labs/pupil-docs/src/alpha-lab/multiple-rim.md

 :::

 ## Exploring gaze patterns in multiple regions of an environment

-Understanding where people focus their gaze while exploring their environment is a topic of interest for researchers across various fields, including art, architecture, and medical training.
-With the Reference Image Mapper enrichment in Pupil Cloud, we can map gaze in 3D real-world environments and generate heatmap visualizations.
-These offer an informative overview of visual exploration patterns and also pave the way  for further analysis, such as region of interest analysis.
+Understanding where people focus their gaze while exploring their environment is a topic of interest for researchers in diverse fields, ranging from Art and Architecture to Zoology.
+The [Reference Image Mapper](/enrichments/reference-image-mapper/) enrichment in Pupil Cloud makes it possible to map gaze onto 3D real-world environments and generate heatmaps.
+These provide an informative overview of visual exploration patterns and also pave the way for further analysis, such as region of interest analysis.

-In this guide, we will show you how to use the [Reference Image Mapper](/enrichments/reference-image-mapper/) to map a participant's gaze onto _multiple_ areas of a living environment as they freely navigate around it.
+In this guide, we will demonstrate how to use the [Reference Image Mapper](/enrichments/reference-image-mapper/) to map a participant's gaze onto various regions of a living environment as they freely navigate through it.

 ::: tip
 Before continuing, ensure you are familiar with the [Reference Image Mapper](/enrichments/reference-image-mapper) enrichment.